Externally Valid Policy Choice: Introduction

-In this paper, we consider the problem of learning treatment (or policy) rules that are \emph{externally valid} in the sense that they have welfare guarantees in target populations that are similar to, but possibly different from, the experimental population.
-We allow for shifts in both the distribution of potential outcomes and covariates between the experimental and target populations.
-We propose methods for learning externally valid rules using experimental or observational data (where treatment is possibly endogenous).
+We consider the problem of learning personalized treatment policies that are \emph{externally valid} or \emph{generalizable}: they perform well in target populations different from the experimental population from which the data are sampled.
+We allow for shifts in both the distribution of potential outcomes and characteristics between the experimental and target populations.
+We propose methods for estimating externally valid policies using experimental or observational data (where treatment may be endogenous).
+Beyond policy learning, our methods can be used as a stress test to evaluate the robustness of treatment policies to distribution shifts.
+Our findings also shed light on the important roles that treatment effect heterogeneity within the experimental population plays in shaping the generalizability of policies.

-More formally, consider a class of policies $\tau$ mapping an individual's covariates $X$ into a binary outcome $\tau(X)$, where $\tau(X) = 1$ indicates that treatment is to be assigned to the individual and $\tau(X) = 0$ indicates otherwise.
-Following \cite{Manski2004}, treatment rules are typically evaluated using a \emph{social welfare} criterion
+More formally, consider a policy $\tau$ mapping individual characteristics $X$ into a binary outcome $\tau(X)$, where $\tau(X) = 1$ indicates that treatment is to be assigned to an individual with characteristics $X$ and $\tau(X) = 0$ indicates otherwise.\footnote{As with much of the literature on policy learning, we do not consider randomized (or fractional) policies where $\tau(X)$ can also take intermediate values in $(0,1)$.} Following \cite{Manski2004}, policies are typically evaluated using a \emph{social welfare} criterion

-where $Y_0$ and $Y_1$ denote the individual's untreated and treated potential outcomes, and $\E_P[\,\cdot\,]$ denotes expectation under the distribution $P$ of $(X,Y_0,Y_1)$ in the experimental population.\footnote{This criterion is often referred to as the mean response in biostatistics and expected reward in machine learning.} The typical objective is to learn a policy that maximizes $\mr{W}$ over a class $\mc T$ of policies that may incorporate functional-form, budget, fairness, or other constraints.
+where $Y_0$ and $Y_1$ denote the individual's untreated and treated potential outcomes, and $\E_P[\,\cdot\,]$ denotes expectation under the distribution $P$ of $(X,Y_0,Y_1)$ in the experimental population.
+It is also sometimes of interest to evaluate policies by their \emph{welfare gain} relative to a policy in which no one is treated:

+The typical objective is to learn a policy that maximizes (\ref{eq:social.welfare.criterion}) or (\ref{eq:welfare.gain.criterion}) over a class $\mc T$ that may incorporate functional-form, budget, fairness, or other constraints.
+This literature relies on the assumption that the experimental and target populations are identical.

-Our objective is to derive externally valid treatment rules that maximize worst-case social welfare over a family $\mathcal Q$ of distributions of $(X,Y_0,Y_1)$ representing target populations that are similar to, but possibly different from, the experimental population.
-To this end, we replace criterion (\ref{eq:social.welfare.criterion}) with the \emph{robust welfare} criterion
+Our objective is to derive generalizable policies that deliver welfare guarantees over target populations that may differ from the experimental population.
+To this end, we replace criteria (\ref{eq:social.welfare.criterion}) and (\ref{eq:welfare.gain.criterion}) with the \emph{robust welfare} criterion